ECronin1973/programming-for-data-analytics/assignments/README.md

 ## 📂 Contents
 - Individual assignment notebooks and scripts, each with clear documentation and outputs.
 - Supporting datasets used for analysis.
-- Sub‑README files or notes where required to explain methodology and results.
+- notes where required to explain methodology and results.

 ---